 What appears below is vital information regarding your child's health at Starpoint Intermediate School.
 Feel free to contact the Health Office with any questions during regular school hours at: 210-2130.
 The fax number is 210-2131.
-E-mail is firstname.lastname@example.org.
+My e-mail is email@example.com.

 Also be advised, due to confidentiality regulations, many health care providers will no longer FAX medical information to the school.
 It is the parent's/guardian's responsibility to provide the Health Office with required documentation of any kind.

-If your child will be needing medication in school (over-the-counter and/or prescription), an "Authorization for Administration of Medication" form must be completed by the parent/guardian and physician.
-(See second Related File Link below.)
-This is to be returned to the Health Office by the parent/guardian along with the medication in its' original container.
+If your child needs medication in school (over-the-counter and/or prescription), an "Authorization for Administration of Medication" form must be completed by the parent/guardian and physician.
+(See Related Links below.)
+This is to be returned to the Health Office by the parent/guardian along with the medication in the original container.
 Only inhalers and Epi-pens may be carried by the student once proper consent is obtained.
 Until the consents are received, your child will not be able to receive or self-administer medication in school.

 As of July,1st 2018 New York State law requires a health examination for all students entering K,1st, 3rd, 5th, 7th, 9th, and 11th grade.